 I visited two flight schools, but I thought GreyBird was the school that appealed to me the most.
 I got a really good impression of the school and the people behind it.
-There was a “cozy” atmosphere, and one was really taken care of.
-In addition, I was very impressed by the many twin hours and the fact that one does not use simulators at school.
+There was a “cozy” atmosphere, and they really cared about you.
+In addition, I was very impressed by the many hours in the twin-engine aircraft.

 It has been really good!
 Right from the start, we experienced a school where everyone talks to everyone.
-This applies to instructors, management and the students on the various teams.
-We were assigned a mentor (a student from a team later in the education) at the start of the study, which was a nice support, but I still found that everyone else was good at helping and answering questions.
+This applies to instructors, management, and the students in the different classes.
+We were assigned a mentor (an older student) at the beginning, which was a nice support, but I still found that everyone was helpful and willing to answer questions.

 The flight lessons are clearly the best of the training, but I have been a little unlucky with the weather, so I have experienced being canceled quite a few times.
-However, these are the conditions we have to live with when you have to fly all your 180 hours in real planes.
-I will soon be flying on the school’s twin-engine plane, and I’m really looking forward to it.
-Then you get even closer to the job you have to hold in the future.
-The theoretical part of the education is tough, but if this is what you want, then you will also give everything you have to get through.
+However, these are the conditions we have to live with when you have to fly all your 180 hours in real aircraft.
+I will soon fly in the school’s twin-engine aircraft, and I really look forward to it.
+Then you get even closer to the job you will get in the future.
+The theoretical part of the education is tough, but if this is what you want, then you will also give everything you have to get through it.

 I have to start looking for a job!
-I would like to fly long-haul (long-haul aircraft), which can be a challenge when you come as a recent graduate and do not yet have many hours on the book.
+I would like to fly long-haul (long-haul aircraft), which can be a challenge when you come as a newly graduated pilot and do not yet have many hours in the book.
 Alternatively, I would like a job in the GA industry where I could fly smaller private jets for different customers to different locations.
-I’ve also considered becoming an instructor, but I’m not quite sure yet.
+I have also considered becoming an instructor, but I am not quite sure yet.

-Investigate the possibilities by going to different information meetings and thereby find the school that suits you.
+Investigate the possibilities by going to different information meetings.
+In this way, you will find the school that suits you.
 In addition, I think it is a good idea to get your medical taken as soon as possible, so you know if it is at all possible to become a pilot.
-It’s such a shame to save together and then find out that you can not anyway.
-And then otherwise just scratch to save up for it – talk to different banks to see what they can offer and keep the mood high.
-It should probably succeed in the end!
+It would be such a shame to save up the money and then find that you cannot become a pilot at all.
+And then just start saving up for it – talk to different banks to see what they can offer and keep up your spirits.
+You will most probably succeed in the end!